-Spain is in an outstanding position worldwide in terms of the importance of its economy.
-Spain is World’s 14th-largest economy and one of the most attractive domestic markets in Europe - being the 5th-largest economy in the EU with a GDP worth 1.2 trillion USD]- with 46 million consumers, on top of the 75 million tourists who visit Spain every year.
+Spain occupies a prominent position worldwide for the importance of its economy.
+The world's fourteenth largest economy, it offers one of Europe's most attractive domestic markets as the fifth economy of the EU.
+With a GDP of 1.2 billion USD, it counts with 46 million consumers, in addition to 75 million tourists who visit Spain annually.

-In terms of purchasing power, Spain's per capita income is significantly higher than that of some major economies ranked above Spain.
+In terms of purchasing power, per capita income in Spain is significantly higher than some larger economies.

-Spain has a modern knowledge-based economy, where services represent 75% of its business activity.
-It is an international centre for innovation that benefits from a young, highly qualified, proactive-natured population and from their competitive costs in the context of Western Europe, especially as regards graduate and post-graduate employees.
+Spain has a modern, knowledge-based economy, in which services represent 75% of its business activity.
+It is an international focus of innovation with the advantage of having a young, highly qualified and motivated population, with highly competitive costs in the context of Western Europe, especially with regards to university and postgraduate degree holders.

-Spain is a committed and reliable member of the Europe Union with free access to the world's largest market (EU) with 500 million people and a per capita income of USD 25,865.
-This means potential investors can benefit from:
+Spain is a member of the European Union which grants it access to the world's largest market: the European Union, with a population of 500 million and a per capita income of 35,990 USD.
+This means that potential investors can benefit from:

-The country has worked hard to equip itself with state-of-the-art infrastructures, capable of fostering future growth.
-In addition, companies that set up business in Spain can gain access not only to the Spanish national market but also to the markets of the EMEA region (Europe, Middle East and North Africa) and Latin America, given its privileged geostrategic position, prestige and strong presence in these regions.
+Our country has over recent decades made efforts to fit itself with state-of-the-art infrastructures, capable of promoting future growth.
+Furthermore, companies with businesses in Spain access not only Spain's market, but also, and with advantages, the markets of the EMEA (Europe, Middle East and North Africa) region, as well as Latin America, given its privileged geostrategic position, prestige and significant presence in these regions.

-According to the OECD FDI Regulatory Restrictiveness Index, Spain ranks 9th most open country to international investment.
+According to the FDI Regulatory Restrictiveness Index of the OECD, Spain is the ninth country worldwide with more open regulations regarding international investment.

-Consequently, the highly internationalized profile of the Spanish economy has enabled Spain to become a key platform for international business.
-In fact, Spain is the world's 12th largest recipient of foreign investment, which highlights the important role played by foreign investment within the Spanish economy.
+The highly international profile of the Spanish economy has enabled our country to transform itself into a key platform for international business.
+In fact, Spain is the 13th country as recipient of foreign investments in the world, highlighting the major role of foreign investment in its economy.

-Spain also has a well-developed business sector boasting a high degree of internationalization and offering valuable opportunities to collaborate in third markets.
-Many Spanish companies operate on five continents and are known the world over.
-Indeed, Spain is the world's 13th largest investor in terms of stock and the 2nd major investor in Latin America.
-26 of the largest Spanish Companies are part of the Forbes Global 500 major companies in the world.
+Spain also has a highly-developed business fabric with a high degree of internationalization and that offers excellent opportunities for collaboration in third markets.
+Many Spanish companies have operations in the five continents and are globally renown.
+In fact, Spain is the world's twelfth most important investor in terms of investment stock in other countries, and the second-largest investor in Latin America.
+According to the Forbes Global index, 23 of Spain's largest companies are ranked among the world's 500 most important companies.

-Spain also constitutes an optimum port of entry for obtaining privileged access to the entire Mediterranean area, North Africa, the Middle East and, of course, Latin America, a region with which we enjoy deeply-rooted economic, business, institutional and cultural ties.
+Spain is also an optimal strategic location for privileged access to the entire Mediterranean, north of Africa, Middle East and, of course, Latin America, regions with which it has solid economic, business, institutional and cultural ties.